COS301-SE-2023/Avalanche/Docs/SRS-v1.md

     7. Users must be able to exit user groups
     8. Admin must be able to remove users from user groups but not other admins
     9. Admin Users must be able to add data products to user groups

+4. Provide a personalised experience for individual users:
+        1. Users must be able to manage their preferences:
+        2. Dark/Light mode
+        3. Default Warehouses
+        4. Allow users to select dashboards of interest as favourites
+        5. Allow users to unselect favourites
+        6. Allow users to watchlist trends
+        7. Suggest analytics based on preferences